JuliaPy/pyjulia/docs/source/usage.md

 ### IPython magic

-In IPython (and therefore in Jupyter), you can directly execute Julia code using `%%julia` magic:
+In IPython (and therefore in Jupyter), you can directly execute Julia code using `%julia` magic:

 ```python
 In [1]: %load_ext julia.magic